gitpeblo/earthquake_CNN/docs/data.rst

     </div>

-Any bay image that are predominantly dark, i.e., the ones that are not subject of the analysis (such as the first and last 4 columns in the pre-earthquake image example above) is excluded from the dataset.
+Finally, the dark bays—not used in the analysis (such as the first and last 4 columns in the pre-earthquake image example above)—are excluded from the dataset.

 --